-A detailed description of the GTAC peaking arrangements can be found in section B.4 of Appendix B.
+A detailed description of the GTAC peaking arrangements can be found in section C.5 of Appendix C.

-Peaking Charges only apply to Shippers who use and OBA Parties who control RPs or DPs with intra-day flow patterns that can, in First Gas' assessment, materially impact the availability or use of the Transmission System (GTAC s3.28).
+Peaking Charges only apply to Shippers who use and OBA Parties who control RPs or DPs with intra-day flow patterns that can, in First Gas's assessment, materially impact the availability or use of the Transmission System (GTAC s3.28).
 The Peaking Charges are hourly OR and UR charges that apply where a Peaking Party's Hourly Quantity is more or less than 25% outside their actual nominations or a moving three hourly average of its hourly nominations (GTAC s11.5).
 Where nominations are less than 1 TJ a minimum nomination of 1 TJ is assumed.